Geology of the Western Carpathians: Flysch Belt

 The Flysch Belt was named after a characteristic alteration of sandstone and claystone, so called flysch, occurring in the Cretaceous to Paleogene (possibly Miocene) age in the area.
 The belt is the accretionary wedge of the Carpathians.
 The Flysch Belt also contains a small volume of Cenozoic volcanic rocks.
 The zone originally consisted of a set of more sedimentary basins that were in constant tectonic transformation.
 Raised parts of the basins formed elevations, which were eroded and supplied deeper parts of the basin with clastic sediments that were brought by turbidity currents.
 Orogeny affected the area at the end of the Paleogene and in the beginning of the Neogene in the so-called Savian phase.
 Other portions were also affected by the Styrian phase, which caused partial thrusting over the Foredeep.
 Nappes were formed by gradual compression of the sedimentary basins that caused their inversion and separation of sedimentary successions from their basement and their movement for distance of 20 – 30 km, and possibly more.
 Nappes were formed in two phases: the outer (Northern) or lower group of nappes called the Silezia-Krosno Belt, and the overriding internal (Southern) Magura Belt.
 Nappes are thrust over their foreland in the form of tectonic slices.
 At least part of the Flysch Belt was an Eastern continuation of the Alpine Penninic Zone, probably the Valais branch.
 A direct continuation of the Alpine Rhine-Danube Flysch can be seen.
-The Flysch Belt continues through Bohemia, Slovakia, and Poland, and joins the Moldavian Flysch in the Ukraine and Romania.
+The Flysch Belt continues through Bohemia, Slovakia, and Poland, and joins the Moldavian Flysch in Ukraine and Romania.